Vermont General Election

 Announced Candidates

-Tim Ashe served as Vermont Senate President Pro Tem from 2013–2021, one of the most powerful positions in Vermont state government.
-He ran for Lieutenant Governor in 2020, losing in the Democratic primary.
-He teaches at the University of Vermont and is a former Progressive-Democrat.
+Tim Ashe has served as Auditor Doug Hoffer's chief deputy since 2021.
+He was previously Vermont Senate President Pro Tem from 2013–2021, one of the most powerful positions in Vermont state government, and ran for Lieutenant Governor in 2020.

 Federal Office